A RETIREMENT PLANNER’S ADVICE SHOULDN’T

 Let’s start by looking at investment returns, as this may be the easier problem to fix.

 Most Americans are baffled when it comes to knowing whether their investment returns are good or bad.
 They think of them as good when the stock market rises and bad when the market falls.
 For the record, most returns are bad.
 Really bad.

 Dalbar, a research firm, has analyzed investor returns over the past couple decades and annually updates its report, Quantitative Analysis of Investor Behavior.
-For the 20 years ending in December 2008, they found that the average stock mutual fund investor earned just 1.87% annually versus the S&P 500 index average return of 8.35%.
-That’s about 1% per year below the rate of inflation.
-You might think that using an asset allocation strategy or just investing in bond funds might yield better results, but Dalbar found those investors did even worse.
+For the 20 years ending in December 2016, they found that the average asset allocation mutual fund investor earned just 2.29% annually versus the S&P 500 index average return of 7.68%.
+That’s below the rate of inflation.
+You might think that just investing in bond funds might yield better results, but Dalbar found those investors did even worse.

 The scary part is that these investors have no idea how badly they have done and are making their retirement planning calculations assuming they’ll earn 8%, 9%, or even 10% investment returns.

-Why the -1% return?
+Why the 0% return?
 Inflation is a key factor in retirement planning, and your investment return needs to beat inflation in order to earn a “real” return.
-Inflation has averaged about 3% historically, so the average stock fund investor has earned a real return of about -1% according to Dalbar.
+The average asset allocation investor has earned a little more than inflation over the past twenty years according to Dalbar.

 Many Americans today use their 401(k) plan for their retirement savings and most plans don’t calculate your personal return.
 You’ll need some basic math skills to figure it out, or contact a professional for help.
 The formula below will give you a rough idea:

 (Year end balance – ½ Annual Savings) divided by (Beginning year balance + ½ Annual Savings) minus 1 = Annual Investment Return